 Provision of a continuum of special education services for students with disabilities includes the delivery of services in private/nonpublic day schools or residential settings.
-Approximately 537 students are projected to be served in four nonpublic day programs and 17 are served in nonpublic residential settings in FY 2016.
+Approximately 549 students are projected to be served in four nonpublic day programs and 17 are served in nonpublic residential settings in FY 2016.
 Staff in the Placement and Assessment Services Unit (PASU) in the Department of Special Education Services provides case management for these students by participating in and monitoring the development and implementation of their Individualized Education Programs.
 PASU staff members also monitor the quality of the instructional services in nonpublic programs to ensure that services are delivered in compliance with mandated procedures.
-The total amount budgeted for FY 2016 for this program is \$42,869,335 including 11.5 FTE positions.
-This is an increase of \$892,668 from the FY 2015 budgeted amount of \$41,976,667.
-There are no significant program changes from the prior year; however in FY 2016, 28 students will be served in MCPS classes established at a cost of \$756,250 and 15.875 FTE positions.
+The total amount budgeted for FY 2016 for this program is \$43,949,438 including 11.5 FTE positions.
+This is an increase of \$1,972,771 from the FY 2015 budgeted amount of \$41,976,667.
+There are no significant program changes from the prior year; however there is a net increase of \$1,261,453 for tuition for students in non-public programs for an additional 13 students.
+In FY 2016, 28 students will be served in MCPS classes established at a cost of \$756,250 and 15.875 FTE positions.
+If these classes were not established, the tuition increase would be \$3,205,913 or \$1,994,460 more than the current increase.
 The budgeted resources for this program include only those that are directly related to the provision of instructional services for these students.